k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 The OPTIMISTIC_LOCKING parameter in the **config.ini** can be set per node to support a lightweight transaction as follows:

-- **NONE** (default).
-The latest transaction overrides the LUI (Instance ID).
+- **NONE** (default) - the latest transaction overrides the LUI (Instance ID).
-- **QUORUM**.
-The first transaction locks the LUI.
+- **QUORUM** - the first transaction locks the LUI.
 The latest transaction fails until the first transaction is committed (the commit requires a quorum).
-- **LOCAL QUORUM**.
-The first transaction locks the LUI.
+- **LOCAL QUORUM** - the first transaction locks the LUI.
 The latest transaction fails until the first transaction is committed (the commit requires a local quorum on the DC).

 **Example**